-- · assisting the Chairman and the Board by identifying individuals qualified to become Board members. - · recommending for the Board's approval nominees for election to the Board by our shareholders. - advising and making recommendations to the Board related to: - (i) the composition and governance of the Board and its committees, - (ii) the appointment of directors to committees of the Board, including chairpersons; - (iii) compensation programs for non-management members of the Board in consultation with the Compensation Committee. - reviewing director independence with respect to continuing and prospective directors. - · overseeing the annual evaluation of the Board, its individual members and performing a self-evaluation of the Committee. - evaluating risks and exposures and advising the Board regarding director and management succession planning, corporate governance and overall board effectiveness. - making regular reports to the Board.
+- Assisting the Chairman and the Board by identifying individuals qualified to become Board members. - Recommending for the Board's approval nominees for election to the Board by our shareholders. - Advising and making recommendations to the Board related to: (i) the composition and governance of the Board and its committees, (ii) the appointment of directors to committees of the Board, including chairpersons; and (iii) compensation programs for non-management members of the Board in consultation with the Compensation Committee. - Reviewing director independence with respect to continuing and prospective directors.

+- Overseeing the annual evaluation of the Board, its individual members and performing a self-evaluation of the Committee. - Evaluating risks and exposures and advising the Board regarding director and management succession planning, corporate governance and overall board effectiveness. - Making regular reports to the Board.

 Strategy Committee.
-The newly-formed Strategy Committee is responsible for the oversight of Watsco's strategic initiatives and confers with the Board regarding major opportunities, threats and other policy matters.
+The Strategy Committee is responsible for the oversight of Watsco's strategic initiatives and confers with the Board regarding major opportunities, threats, and other policy matters.
 The Strategy Committee focuses primarily on long-term matters rather than day-to-day operations.

 Director Nominations.
 The Board considers candidates for director who are recommended by the Nominating & Governance Committee, by other Board members, and by management.
 The Nominating & Governance Committee annually reviews the performance and contributions of individual Board members.
-To the extent they are candidates for re-election, the Nominating & Governance Committee considers all aspects of each candidate's qualifications and skills in the context of the Company's needs at that point in time, their diversity of experience, and individual perspectives.
-When considering candidates as potential Board members, the Board and the Nominating & Governance Committee evaluate a candidate's ability to contribute to such diversity.
+If a Board member is a candidate for re-election, then the Nominating & Governance Committee considers all aspects of such candidate's qualifications and skills in the context of the Company's needs at that point in time, as well as such person's diversity of experience and individual perspectives.
+When considering candidates as potential new Board members, the Board and the Nominating & Governance Committee evaluate a candidate's ability to contribute to such diversity.
 While not an exclusive list, the Nominating & Governance Committee considers the following important qualifications when evaluating a director candidate:

-- commitment to representing the long-term interests of the Company's shareholders. - entrepreneurial background including business-building skills. - technology savvy. - leadership ability, including leadership development experience. - personal and professional ethics, integrity and values. - practical wisdom and sound judgment. - · finance and accounting knowledge. - familiarity with laws and regulations applicable to our business.
+- · Commitment to representing the long-term interests of the Company's shareholders. - Entrepreneurial background including business-building skills. - Technology savvy. - Leadership ability, including leadership development experience. - Personal and professional ethics, integrity, and values. - Practical wisdom and sound judgment. - Finance and accounting knowledge. - Familiarity with laws and regulations applicable to our business.